frack113/sigma_logsource_helper/README.md

 # logsource Yaml

-There are 3 parts in the file
+There are 4 parts in the file

 - logsources : all the logsource found in the rules
 - logsource questions : boolean question to take the list of logsource
 - type questions : boolean question to select a list of logsource questions
+- genral questions : boolean question to select a list of type questions

 # Todo List

-- [ ] check duplicate uuid
+- [ ] check duplicate uuid (with yaml should not be possible)
 - [ ] check if logsource is deleted ?
+- [X] add question to select a set of logsource question
 - [ ] check if logsource question use a invalide uuid logsource
-- [X] add question to select a set of logsource question
 - [ ] check if type question use a invalide uuid logsource question
+- [ ] check if type question use a invalide uuid type question
 - [ ] correcting spelling errors

+Add an editor , but it is a big works to do...

 # Details